 The mountains of western Maine and northern New Hampshire comprise the northern end of the Appalachian mountain range.
 Within this region, the White Mountain National Forest, the Appalachian Trail, the Carter-Mahoosuc Range, the Grafton Loop Trail and the Caribou-Speckled Mountain Wilderness all offer classic backpacking terrain.
 These spruce, fir and hardwood forests are home to hundreds of species of birds as well as moose, deer and black bear.
 Rushing waterfalls, clear twisting streams and spectacular views from rocky summits reward backpackers ready for adventure.

-The upper reaches of the Androscoggin watershed is fed by Aziscohos Lake, the Magalloway River, and the Rangeley Lakes.
+The upper reaches of the Androscoggin watershed are fed by the Aziscohos Lake, the Magalloway River, and the Rangeley Lakes.
 Indigenous Abenaki peoples used the Androscoggin as both a means of transportation between winter habitats inland, summer living on the coast and as a source of food.
 Later the Androscoggin River was used to move logs to mills downstate during the logging boom of the nineteenth century.
-These days the lakes and rivers are used primarily by canoeists, fisherman and other recreationalists.
+These days the lakes and rivers are used primarily by canoeists, fishermen and other recreationalists.
 Some of the portage trails here, such as along the Rapid River, have been in use for centuries.

 The Bahamas are a network of low lying islands, shallow banks and deep blue waters just across the Gulf Stream from southern Florida.
 Originally inhabited by peoples moving north through the Caribbean from South America, for most of recorded history these expansive and remote islands served as hideouts for privateers, buccaneers and pirates.
-These renegades were slowly brought to order by the British Crown, and the islands became a haven for fisherman, woodcutters, salt exporters and freed slaves from the United States and the Atlantic slave trades.
+These renegades were slowly brought to order by the British Crown, and the islands became a haven for fisherman, woodcutters, salt exporters and freed slaves from the United States and the Atlantic slave trade.
 Now a destination for sailors seeking stunning and remote cruising grounds and those researching marine ecology, the Bahamas are vibrant ecosystem and diverse culture.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.